Platform comparison

 A US enterprise portfolio and work management platform owned by Vista Equity Partners.
 Designed for large commercial organisations managing strategy-to-execution across complex Agile, hybrid and waterfall delivery at global scale.
 Multiple acquired products consolidated under one brand.

-A dedicated P3M platform built for UK public sector over 17 years.
-MoP, IPA, GovS 002 and Green Book aligned by design.
+A dedicated P3M platform built for UK public sector, founded in 2008.
+MoP, Programme and Project Data Standard and Green Book aligned by design.
 Purpose-built for the governance model UK public sector PMOs are measured against — not adapted from a commercial enterprise product.

 The ownership question